We use soccer as a vehicle for transformative impact

 Currently, Global FC Soccer Programming serves youth from ages 9-19 years old.

-To know more about the Global FC Soccer Program, how to join or to register your child or to discover volunteer opportunities, contact email@example.com.
+To know more about the Global FC Soccer Program, to register or to discover volunteer opportunities, contact firstname.lastname@example.org.

 We would love to hear from you!

 Soccer serves as tool to develop youth in a way that is both meaningful and relevant.
 For most of our youth, soccer is not merely a sport, but a universal language and an outlet to just be a kid.
 It is the great equalizer and speaks into the hearts of people around the world.
 It plays a crucial role that supports youth in various ways and connects communities that share different beliefs, languages, nationalities, and religions.

 (River Roner from Thailand.
 When asked, how do you communicate with your teammates that come from all over the world and speak different languages?)

 For New American youth, soccer helps build relationships and human connections.
 It enables them to experience a transition into normalcy much quicker, providing a physical and social outlet as well as respite from an otherwise dire and often times precarious environment, thus regaining a sense of security…..where kids can just be kids.
 A distraction from stress, boredom, and trauma relating to their past experience and current challenges.

 “Sport builds bridges across social, economic, and cultural divides within societies and by building a sense of shared identity and fellowship among groups that might otherwise be inclined to treat each other with distrust, hostility, or violence.
 Through sports programs, youth are taught how to handle conflict, how to approach both losing and winning with character, and provide an outlet for people of differing religions, ethnicities, countries, or political ideations to come together.
 Once playing together, often youth uncover the stereotypes about the other culture which fosters a sense of peace, trust, and security of other cultures.”